turanszkij/WickedEngine/README.md

 ![Promo](logo/promo.png)

 To test the engine, this solution contains several projects which you can build out of the box with Visual Studio 2017.
-- You can run the "Editor" or the "Tests" project to check out features and play aroud in a 3D environment, load models, scripts, etc.
+- You can run the "Editor" or the "Tests" project to check out features and play around in a 3D environment, load models, scripts, etc.
 - You can find a "Template_Windows" project which is a minimal set up to get the engine up and running in a clean Windows 10 application.
 - Be sure to build in "Release" mode for optimal performance.
 Debugging support will be reduced.